rchillyard/Flog/README.md

     Either[L, R] (where each of L and R are Loggable Try[T]
     and _Product_ type up to _Product5_ (case classes and tuples) where each member type is _Loggable_.

+Finally, there are two **var** fields of _Flog_ which can be set to change the logging behavior:
+* enabled: if false, then all logging is suspended;
+* loggingFunction: may be set to change the default logging behavior.

+Please see _FlogSpec_ for more ideas on how to use it.

 ### Variations
 It is possible to change the default logger function by making an implicit value of _LogFunction_ available